-Learning during the Covid-19 Pandemic
+Learning during the Covid-19 pandemic

 If your child is self-isolating at home, weekly plans and resources created by teachers can be found in links in the class blogs under the blog tab on our home page.
 Teachers will be in contact with your child to check-in on progress.
 You can access texts that match our school reading scheme via Bug Club online.
 Each child has a login.
 For details of how to access Bug Club, click here.

 The most important thing is your child’s well-being.
 Routine, pacing and balance support this.
 Plans on blogs include well-being activities.